The idea of making Vietnamese rice paper rolls keep flashes in my mind after I savor a few in a newly opened Vietnamese restaurant.

 I have included two common dipping sauces in this recipe.
 One is the Nuoc Cham, which can be used in a variety of Vietnamese dishes.
 I use this sauce for the Vietnamese pork chops and the spring rolls.
 Check out these recipes as they are both delicious and easy to prepare.

 They are both simple and delicious.
-Prepare it according to the quantity stated in the recipe if you are making it the first time.
+Prepare it according to the quantity stated in the recipe if you are making it for the first time.
 Change the amount of each ingredient according to the sweetness, spiciness, and saltiness you prefer if you wish.

 Make the Vietnamese rice paper rolls in advance